aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 type: docs
 weight: 30
 description: "How to Adjust Barcode Appearance-Related Properties in Aspose.BarCode for .NET"
-keywords: "Generate Barcodes, Customize Barcode Image, Change Barcode Appearance, Barcode Appearance in Aspose.Barcode for .NET, Work with Barcode Image in Aspose.BarCode for .NET, Generate Barcodes in Aspose.BarCode"
+keywords: "Generate Barcodes, Customize Barcode Image, Change Barcode Appearance, Barcode Appearance in Aspose.BarCode for .NET, Work with Barcode Image in Aspose.BarCode for .NET, Generate Barcodes in Aspose.BarCode"
 url: /net/image-formatting-and-display-settings/
 ---
 This article provides all necessary information about adjusting barcode appearance-related properties, including image size, rotation angle, paddings, and borders.

 ## Overview
-In ***Aspose.Barcode for .NET***, class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator) allows creating barcode labels according to the specified scenario where each element has the fixed position relative to other elements in a barcode image, as shown in the scheme below.
+In ***Aspose.BarCode for .NET***, class [*BarcodeGenerator*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator) allows creating barcode labels according to the specified scenario where each element has the fixed position relative to other elements in a barcode image, as shown in the scheme below.
 A barcode image may include the following elements: barcode bars, borders, paddings, top and bottom captions, and barcode text.
-All elements besides bars constituting the barcode label itself are optional.
+All elements besides the barcode label itself are optional.

 <p align="center"><img src="Barcode_View_Scheme.png"></p>